ADO Den Haag (women)

 ADO Den Haag Vrouwen is a Dutch football club based in The Hague representing ADO Den Haag in the Vrouwen Eredivisie, the top women's football league in the Netherlands.
 Founded in 2007, the club is a founding member of the league.
-It is one of only three clubs to play in every season of the top Dutch league and the short-lived BeNe League, along with FC Twente and SC Heerenveen.
+It is one of three clubs to play in every season of the top Dutch league and the short-lived BeNe League, along with FC Twente and SC Heerenveen.

 In 2012, ADO won its first and only national championship.
 They also achieved the double, winning the KNVB Women's Cup.
 Since that season, the club has been consistently mid-table, finishing in 4th, 5th, or 6th place in every season and not qualifying for European tournaments.
-The team has had more success in the KNVB Cup, winning in 2013 and 2016, reaching the finals in 2021, and playing in the semi-finals four times in club history.
+The team had its worst result in 2024–25, landing in seventh place with 11 losses and a -18 goal difference.
+The team has had more success in the KNVB Cup, winning in 2013 and 2016, reaching the finals in 2021, and playing in the semi-finals four times.

-A symbol of The Hague, a stork is central to the club logo.
+A stork, a symbol and logo of The Hague, is central to the club logo.